 - The respondent in row 2 has all positive values, suggesting a clear preference for a pay rise.

-- The respondent in row 10 has much higher positive values, suggesting a stronger preference for a pay rise.
+- The respondent in row 10 has much higher positive values, suggesting a stronger preference for a pay raise.

 - Create a calculation indicating the respondents regarded as being irrational.
 As discussed in Identifying Respondents with "Irrational" Preferences in The Data Story Guide, giving respondents the benefit of the doubt is advisable.
 For example, only conclude they are irrational if there is a 95% probability of being irrational.
 When using Hierarchical Bayes, such Bayesian hypothesis tests are easy to perform, as all we need to do is count up the draws.
 For example, creating a calculation with the following code creates a TRUE for every person that is irrational at the 95% level: